jdavisclark/JsFormat/README.md

 ## Summary
 JsFormat is a javascipt formatting plugin for Sublime Text 2.
-It uses the commandline/python-module javascript formatter from http://jsbeautifier.org/ to format the selected text, or the entire file if there is no selection.
+It uses the commandline/python-module javascript formatter from http://jsbeautifier.org/ to format whole js or json files, or the selected portion(s).

 ## Features